Mr-Lst/Delete-Easy/README.md

 - Open the tool.

--Click "select all" or you want
+- Click "select all" or you want

--Click the "Start" and wait to complete progess
+- Click the "Start" and wait to complete progess

--If you want show log click to "show log"
+- If you want show log click to "show log"

--Enjoy a faster, more efficient device!
+- Enjoy a faster, more efficient device!

 # Upcoming Features:
--Enhanced user interface with support for additional languages.
+- Enhanced user interface with support for additional languages.

--System analysis tools to provide detailed info about unnecessary files.
+- System analysis tools to provide detailed info about unnecessary files.

--Support for multiple systems such as Windows, Linux, and macOS.
+- Support for multiple systems such as Windows, Linux, and macOS.

--Options to delete files based on customizable criteria.
+- Options to delete files based on customizable criteria.

 # Contributing:
--If you want to contribute to the development of this tool, feel free to open issues or submit pull requests on GitHub.
+- If you want to contribute to the development of this tool, feel free to open issues or submit pull requests on GitHub.

 # Note:
--Delete Easy is completely safe to use, but make sure to back up important data before using it to avoid any accidental file loss.
+- Delete Easy is completely safe to use, but make sure to back up important data before using it to avoid any accidental file loss.

 ## 🎉 Keep your device fast and secure with Delete Easy!